OCFL/extensions/README.md

 }
 ```

-Based how the extension is used, its configuration file is written to one of the following locations, relative the storage root:
+Based on how the extension is used, its configuration file is written to one of the following locations, relative the storage root:

 * `0000-example-extension.json`, if it is a storage layout extension
 * `extensions/0000-example-extension/0000-example-extension.json`, if it is a [storage root extension](https://ocfl.io/1.0/spec/#storage-root-extensions)